 Each call down that OIH issues to Options through the enabling agreement is subject to a detailed budget which ensures that expenditure and activities are within the agreed parameters and within the charitable purposes.
-The OIH board review the charity's financial report at the trustee meetings.
+The OIH board review expenditure reports at the trustee meetings.